Critically Acclaimed: New Novel 'THE REMEMBERING: Of Leather & Stone' Receives Rave Reviews From Readers' Favorite

 A Compelling Historical Saga

-Set in 19th century New England, this gripping fact-based fictional account, composed of three personal journals written as if by Collins' ancestors nearly two hundred years ago, contains their intimate, emotional stories, firsthand experiences, and traditions of old-world craftsmanship in a world being overtaken by technology.
+Set in 19th century Ireland, Italy, and Boston, USA, this gripping fact-based fictional account, composed of three personal journals written as if by Collins' ancestors two hundred years ago, contains their intimate, emotional stories, firsthand experiences, and traditions of old-world craftsmanship in a world being overtaken by technology.

 THE REMEMBERING: Of Leather & Stone is a captivating tale following the lives of two Irish and Italian immigrant families who escape to Boston“Beacon of Freedom,” then are brought together by fate.
 Generations of their two families live through the most radical shift in industrial technology in the history of civilization, the Great Irish Famine, the disastrous effects of the American Civil War, widespread labor upheavals, the total collapse of the American economy, and the Irish Rebellion.